Shibikannan/Shibikannan/README.md

 💡 &nbsp;I like to explore new technologies and integrate everything I learn\
 🎓 &nbsp;I'm currently studying Data Science and Engineering at Great Lakes Institute of Management.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Graphic Design and Video Editing as hobbies/side hustles.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>